Marina Erakovic: Auckland, then Australia

-The semifinal was against Danka Kovinić and Barbora Strýcová, and an inability to convert break points cost Erakovic and Soler Espinosa dearly.
+The semi-final was against Danka Kovinić and Barbora Strýcová, and an inability to convert break points cost Erakovic and Soler Espinosa dearly.
 They missed three in the very first game, eventually gaining only two of the ten offered.
 Kovinić and Strýcová fared slightly better, claiming three of eight break points to take the set 6–4.
 With only one service break apiece, the second set was much tighter.
 With Erakovic serving to stay in the match at 4–5, she was 15–30 down when rain forced a halt, the match resuming the following day.
 Kovinić and Strýcová took only a couple of minutes to get the two points they needed to win the match, 6–4, 6–4.

-At the Australian Open, Erakovic wasdrawn in the first round of qualifying against Michelle Larcher de Brito, and took the first set 6–0 in 26 minutes.
+At the Australian Open, Erakovic was drawn in the first round of qualifying against Michelle Larcher de Brito, and took the first set 6–0 in 26 minutes.
 Although her first service game had three deuces, Larcher de Brito's set was full of unforced errors.
 The second set was more even, with both players making more mistakes than winners, until Erakovic dropped her serve for the third time in the set, meaning that Larcher de Brito levelled the set count at one-all.
 The third set saw more of the same before Larcher de Brito, having held one match point at 4–5, was able to break Erakovic's serve again at 5–6 to win the match 0–6, 6–4, 7–5.
 With her doubles ranking having also tumbled during her time out, and despite having made the semifinals at Auckland, Erakovic was unable to find a partner ranked high enough to get her into the doubles draw for the first major of the year.